jorendorff/a-history-of-the-world-notes/001-Mummy-of-Hornedjitef.md

 What is colonialism?

 (bonus) What was the Norman conquest of England?
 When did it happen?
-Who were Harold II and William the Conquerer?
+Who were Harold II and William the Conqueror?

 ## Listen